It’s only a matter of time before you get hit with a vendor audit

 Asset discovery and inventory

-To produce an inventory that is accepted by the vendor you need an automated tool like AssetStudio.
+To produce an inventory that is accepted by the vendor you need an automated tool like AssetStudio for Enterprise SAM.
 As, and if, there are any gaps in the inventory identified, these will be addressed using a mix of supplementary scripts and/or manual declarations.

 Reconciliation of deployment and usage data against your entitlement data to produce an Effective License Position (ELP).
 This will typically be a spreadsheet and a report and provide the basis for vendor negotiation.